wearehumblebee/styled-components-breakpoint/README.md

 });
 ```

-The first mixin `breakpoint.down(s)`, will give the styled button component a font size of 12px, at a breakpoint bellow "s", i.e. max-width(320px).
+The first mixin `breakpoint.down('s')`, will give the styled button component a font size of 12px, at a breakpoint bellow "s", i.e. max-width(320px).

 The second mixin `breakpoint.m`, uses the short hand version of `breakpoint.up.('m')`, and will give the button a background of `palevioletred`, at a breakpoint above "m", i.e. min-width(768).